The Kalart Rangefinder

 The illustration at bottom of this page gives a very clear idea of the working principle of the Kalart Lens Coupled Range Finder.
 When sighting through the Finder’s eyepiece the eye sees two circular images, which are either separated or merged in exact coincidence.
 When the two images are in coincidence the subject is exact focus on the ground glass or focal plane of the camera.
 If the images are separated, they are brought into coincidence by turning the focusing knob, which operates the camera track.
 This motion is transmitted to the movable prism of the finder by means of the coupling arms.
 The movement of this prism is controlled and adjusted, as will be explained later, to synchronise with the lens, which may be one of a variety of focal lengths.
 This is an exclusive and distinguishing feature of the Kalart Range Finder, since it not only permits compensating for commercial tolerance permissible in any given lens but also allows for readjusting the Range Finder when interchanging lenses.

 Another important feature of this range finder is the fact that with the shorter focal length of lenses it will automatically focus objects as close as 3 ft. from the camera.
-This makes it particularly desirable over ground glass focusing especially when working in dim light or when the camera must be handheld.
+This makes it particularly desirable over ground-glass focusing especially when working in dim light or when the camera must be handheld.

 Back to Kalart pages